 NOTE: The UE may use the time reference information provided in the timeReferenceInfo IE for numerous purposes, possibly involving upper layers e.g. to synchronise the UE clock.

 Signalling radio bearer: SRB2 or SRB1.
 If only timeReferenceInfo is included in the message, SRB1 is used.
 Otherwise, SRB1 is used only if SRB2 not established yet, and if SRB2 is suspended, E-UTRAN does not send this message until SRB2 is resumed.
+If only dedicatedInfoF1c is included, only SRB2 may be used.

 RLC-SAP: AM